partout-io/partout/README.md

 # Partout

-A scalable framework to build modern network configuration apps.
+The easiest way to build cross-platform tunnel apps.

 __DISCLAIMER: the library is still undergoing deep architectural changes.__